IAEA-NDS/neutron-standards-database/README.md

 and equivalent JSON files.
 There are two base files available in this repository:

-- `database/data2017.json` and `database/data2017.gma` contain
+- `database/data2017.json` and the equivalent `database/data2017.gma` file
-   the neutron standards database as used in the [std2017 evaluation][std2017-paper].
+   contain the neutron standards database as used for the [neutron data standards 2017 evaluation][std2017-paper].
-- `database/data.json` and `database/data.gma` are based on
+- `database/data.json` and the equivalent `database/data.gma` file are based on `data2017.json` and updated with data from the NIFFTE collaboration, see [Neudecker2021], and also a more elaborate uncertainty quantification using templates by [Neudecker2020].
-   `data2017.json` and updated with data from the NIFFTE collaboration, see [Neudecker2021], and also a more elaborate uncertainty quantification using templates by [Neudecker2020].
+-  The `database/data.crd` file contains raw experimental data, which were reduced and then stored as datasets in the `database/data.gma` file by means of the [DATP] code.
+Please note that some modifications were performed manually and directly in the `data.gma` file so the dataset specifications in the `data.crd` and `data.gma` file may not fully correspond for some datasets.

 The `codes/` subdirectory includes the codes to introduce modifications to the database and to perform evaluations.